cashburn/cashburn-starter-tf/README.md

 TODO Add Cleanup Steps

 # Todos
-1. Add CD code deployment
+1. Add CI Build/Test steps
 2. Try out release flow
-3. Combine CI/CD?
-4. Combine TF Plan/Apply jobs?
-5. Fix multiple approvals on TF Plan/Apply
-6. Add cleanup steps to docs
+3. Add cleanup steps to docs
-7. Add project structure to docs
+4. Add project structure to docs
-8. Add shell script in addition to pwsh
+5. Add shell script in addition to pwsh
-9. Add branch policies/rulesets
+6. Add branch policies/rulesets
    1. Add this as a separate repo, with a GH Actions workflow (triggered on push to /github folder) to auto update settings